Wellington Community services

 For a personal appointment contact IR first by phone.
 Free interpreters are available for phone calls - when your call is answered, ask for "Ezispeak" and the language you require.

 Everyone moving to New Zealand permanently will need a tax number, called an IRD number.
 This is a 8-9 digit code that is unique to you.
-Find out more on the IRD website.
+Find out more on the IR website.

-To find your nearest postshop or Kiwibank use this site.
-You can also find other information about postal services here
+Use the following link to find your nearest PostShop or Kiwibank.
+You can also find other information about postal services here.

 Use this directory to locate and contact support in the Wellington region for services relating to addiction, basic needs, disaster recovery, education and training, employment, ethnic services, family violence, health, mentors, legal and civil services, mental health, parenting and caregiving, special needs and disability, youth services and ISO capability.

 OUTLineNZ is a free, nationwide specialist helpline and counselling service offering support for Lesbian, Gay, Bisexual and Transgender (LGBT) people and for people questioning their gender identity/sexual orientation.
 It is staffed by trained volunteers, and qualified counsellors also offer affordable face to face counselling at OUTLineNZ’s Auckland office or via skype.

 Phone for free 0800 688 5463